Donna and Doug Tripp

 By her sixteenth birthday, Donna had discovered a knack for teaching, and taught adults the samba, rumba, and Lindy, while performing in ballet and Spanish dancing.

-She sang in the Grace Presbyterian Church choir, studied voice and piano, and even campained for Democrat Orville Freeman (later President Kennedy's agriculture secretary).
+She sang in the Grace Presbyterian Church choir, studied voice and piano, and even campained for Democrat Orville Freeman (later President Kennedy's Agriculture Secretary).
 She enrolled at the University of Minnesota, planning to major in political science.
 Studies were soon interruted when her mother became ill.

 Donna danced ballet professionally.
 She also had 299 pupils in her classes at MacPhail.